 Hell, they tack one on JOE in his model for PS2... it doesn't trail or get brushlike....but it's the principle that matters.

 Sealed Evil in a Can: Hiruko at first and then Yatsurao, a demonic living statue powered by the souls of the victims of all the earthquakes that struck Tokyo in the past.

-Sequel Number Snarl: The Genesis games goes from Revenge of Shinobi to Shadow Dancer: The Secret of Shinobi to Shinobi III: Return of the Ninja Master.
-Shinobi III is the true sequel Revenge of Shinobi and features the same gameplay system, while Secret of Shinobi is actually a loose remake of the arcade's Shadow Dancer which kept the arcade version's one-hit-point-per-life system.
+Sequel Number Snarl: The Genesis games go from Revenge of Shinobi to Shadow Dancer: The Secret of Shinobi to Shinobi III: Return of the Ninja Master.
+Shinobi III is the true sequel to Revenge of Shinobi and features the same gameplay system, while Secret of Shinobi is actually a loose remake of the arcade's Shadow Dancer which kept the arcade version's one-hit-point-per-life system.

 Signs of Disrepair: A neon sign in the PS2 game reads "SKILL UP" before the battle begins.
 As the boss walks towards you, the "S" and "P" short out, and the sign reads "KILL U".

 Shout-Out: An organization named "Zeed"?
 An enemy named "Ken-oh"?
 Someone must have been watching too much Hokuto no Ken when they made the game.

 One of the unlockable extra weapons is the Golden Axe.
 Also in the Oboro Village level next to one of the hidden Mastery Coins is the dwarf Gilius Thunderhead trapped in ice.
 Free him and he'll thank you with an extra life before moving on.

 In the Game Gear games, you have a Five-Man Band of heroes colored in red, blue, green, yellow, and pink.
 Sounds like a Super Sentai team to me.